foaf/foaftown/jqbus/README.txt

 and this

- cd ..; tar -cvf downloads/jqbus-latest.tar.gz jqbus/
+ cd ..; tar -zcvf downloads/jqbus-latest.tar.gz jqbus/